lazriel/Openscan/README.md

 ## Prerequisites
 * Obtain the open-source 15nm Nangate gate library (or modify the scripts to use your own)
+    - To work with the given scripts, put/link the root dir of the library in work/
 * Synopsys DC and TetraMax licenses
 * HAL installation (see below)